TenebrisNoctua/pajamas/README.md

 Runtime:init("path/to/project/folder", "Test!")
 ```

-Using the `Pajamas.registerRuntimeProvider(runtimeName: string, provider: (...any) -> ())` API, you first register a provider to Pajamas.
+Using the `Pajamas.registerRuntimeProvider(runtimeName: string, provider: (...any) -> ())` API, you first register a runtime provider to Pajamas.
 This stores the provider internally, and makes it ready to be used in runtime objects.

 To create a runtime object, you use the `Pajamas.runtime(runtimeName: string)` API.
 This returns a runtime object from the provider that you have registered on the same name.
 Runtime objects are cached, meaning, if you use this function with the same runtime name multiple times, it will just return the already existing runtime object.

 After creating a runtime object, you must then initialize a project on this runtime.
 Using the `Runtime:init(projectLocation: any, ...)` method, you initialize and run a project on this runtime.
 The first parameter of this function tells the provider where your project is.
 This can change depending on the platform you wish to use Pajamas on.
 Any parameters after the location will be directly given to your project.

-A project must be sat directly as a child of `pajamas/`, maintaining a siblance with the `/plugin` directory in order to be able to function as intended and interface appropriately within the host's environment.
+It is also possible to initialize multiple projects on the same runtime with runtime objects.

 -----